RTEMS/rtems-docs/user/bsps/bsps-riscv.rst

      by default).

 ``RISCV_RAM_REGION_BEGIN``
-     The begin of the RAM region for linker command file (default is 0x70000000 for 64-bit with -mcmodel=medlow and 0x80000000 for all other).
+     The begin of the RAM region for linker command file (default is 0x80000000).

 ``RISCV_RAM_REGION_SIZE``
      The size of the RAM region for linker command file (default 64MiB).